mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step4.md

+`helm list` displays the applications installed using Helm.

+Run helm list again to see the deployed application:

+`helm list --all-namespaces`{{execute}}

 Now, lets upgrade to the version `3.4.1` with the same parameters (you can also execute `--dry-run` to test and `helm show values` to see new options):

 `helm upgrade jenkins jenkins/jenkins -n jenkins --version 3.4.1 -f values.yaml`{{execute}}